-- (1) The information with respect to common shares beneficially owned, controlled or directed has been furnished by the respective individuals. - (2) Member of the Sustainable Development Committee (formerly the Health, Safety, Environment and Corporate Social Responsibility Committee) since June 29, 2018.
+- (2) Member of the Sustainable Development Committee.
 Mr. Vizquerra is the Chair of the Sustainable Development Committee. - (3) Member of the Audit Committee.
-Mr. McKay is the Chair of the Audit Committee. - 4) Member of the CG&N Committee.
+Mr. McKay is the Chair of the Audit Committee. - (4) Member of the CG&N Committee.
 Ms. Satov is Chair of the CG&N Committee. - (5) Member of the Compensation Committee.
-Mr. Calderon is the Chair of the Compensation Committee.
+Mr. Calderon is the Chair of the Compensation Committee. - (6) Member of the Investment Committee.
+Mr. Anderson is the Chair of the Investment Committee.
+The Investment Committee was created on September 4, 2019. - (7) Mr. Wares ceased to be Executive Vice President, Resource Development and became a non-executive director of the Corporation on November 11, 2019. - (8) Mr. Vizquerra ceased to be Executive Vice President, Strategic Development in November 2019 and continued to be a director of the Corporation. - (9) Ms. St-Germain was appointed to the Board on March 12, 2020 and to the Audit Committee on April 16, 2020.

-As a group, the current and proposed directors beneficially own, control or direct, directly or indirectly, 9,436,365 Common Shares, representing approximately 3.6% of the issued and outstanding Common Shares.
+As a group, the current and proposed directors beneficially own, control or direct, directly or indirectly, 10,453,428 Common Shares and 2,949,946 of the common shares of O3 Mining, representing approximately 3.6% of the issued and outstanding Common Shares and 6.3% of the issued and outstanding common shares of O3 Mining as of April 9, 2020.